mapswipe/mapswipe/README.md

 Welcome to the Mapswipe app.
 This is the app that is distributed through mapswipe.org.
 It was initially developed by Doctors without Borders as part of the Missing Maps project.

 # Technology Used:
-- Our entire backend runs on Firebase.
+- Our entire backend runs on Firebase and workers
 - The app is written entirely in react native
 - The workers on the backend are running on Google Cloud